Did you know

 Breeding & Population

-Coast to coast in Canada and into the far north.
+Canada geese can be found coast to coast in Canada and into the far north.

 Geese breeding in the northernmost parts of their range tend to migrate long distances to winter in the more southern parts of their range.
 Geese breeding in southern Canada and the United States migrate shorter distances, or not at all.